wp-plugins/bootstrap-modals/readme.txt

 This does not bring in any other Boostrap javascript or CSS functionality.

+There is sample HTML mark up code in the readme.txt for a selector and modal target element.

 == Installation ==

 This section describes how to install the plugin: